hunghsinke/P4D_Assignment-3/README.md

 > - Once satisfied, they will merge the pull request.
 > - The changes are now incorporated into the original repository.

+## Design concepts
+I use Figma to create and refine the color theme of my website.
+I start by selecting a color palette that complements my website's branding and style.
+Figma's color picker and swatch system make it easy to experiment with different color combinations.
+I also use Figma to apply these colors consistently across various design elements, ensuring a cohesive and visually appealing look.

+Additionally, Figma allows me to crop or mask images, which I use to remove any unwanted white side bars from images I include in my website.
+This helps maintain a clean and uniform appearance in my web design, all within the same tool.